t-dimitrov/hermes-gpu-ray-tracer/README.md

-# Cyclops
+# Cyclops CPU Ray Tracer
-A toy ray tracer created with the sole purpose of learning raytracing
+A toy CPU ray tracer created with the sole purpose of learning the basics of raytracing.